JuliaLang/www.julialang.org/soc/projects/science.md

 To make this task interesting, we will create a UTF-8 based pictograph for tensor operations, making the contraction process more intuitive.
 And this task is very suited for Julia, since it supports not only [UTF-8 character input](https://docs.julialang.org/en/v0.6.0/manual/unicode-input/), but also [UTF-8 operators](https://github.com/JuliaLang/julia/blob/c200b4cdb9620b6df369ae3c735cf3af30b6a47f/src/julia-parser.scm).
 For the details, please read this [proposal](https://github.com/QuantumBFS/FunnyTN.jl/blob/master/docs/src/dev/proposal.md).

-**Recommended Skills:** Background knowledge in Julia language and linear algebra.
+**Recommended Skills:** Background knowledge in Julia language and linear algebra, experience with tensor networks is preferred, but it won't be hard to learn tensor networks if you know what is matrix multiplication.

 **Expected Results:** A high performance tensor network contraction package based on treewidth algorithm, and use it as a kind of Register in Yao for quantum circuit simulation.